felixguerrero12/OPScripts/README.md

 # twitch_msg.py
 twitch_msg.py uses a twitch api key to send messages to twitch on specific channels.
 This can be used to send messages to your favorites channels.

+# hibp.py
+hibp.py uses system arguements or file called email.txt to query against have I been pwned to see if the emails are part of a compromised dataset.